 January 16 to 20: San Sebastián Street Festival

 The Fiestas de la Calle San Sebastián is a big street (or now multi-street) party.
 Hundreds of thousands of people pour into Old San Juan for the celebration.
 It is sort of like Mardi Gras in New Orleans.
 Lots of artisans, live music, food, and drinking!
 There is an opening parade, usually about 6pm, with the cabezudos (big heads)!
 We will update our article as more detailed info becomes available.

-This special event is for surfers 35 to 99 years old, and features many of the original surfers that started the sport in Puerto Rico.
-At Maria’s Beach in Rincon.
+An official Masters Division Event from the Federation of Surfing PR, aimed to provide both male & female contestants with the opportunity and the challenge to showcase their skills.
+It features many of the original surfers that started the sport in Puerto Rico.
+At Dome’s Beach in Rincon.
 Check out some great surfing and fun time at the local bars.
 See their Facebook page for more info.